- NAME: Aretha Franklin

 Answer questions and see how you rank against other players.Play Now

-Franklin was enlisted to perform at the funeral of Dr. Martin Luther King, Jr. She paid tribute to her father's fallen friend with a heartfelt rendition of "Precious Lord. " She also sang at the 1968 Democratic Convention.
+In 1968, Franklin was enlisted to perform at the funeral of Dr. Martin Luther King, Jr. She paid tribute to her father's fallen friend with a heartfelt rendition of "Precious Lord. " She also sang at the 1968 Democratic Convention.
 The following year, she and White divorced.
 Franklin performed again at the 1972 funeral of Mahalia Jackson.
-Spurred by Jackson's passing and a subsequent resurgence of interest in gospel music, Franklin's 1972 album Amazing Grace sold over two million units, becoming the best-selling gospel album at the time.
+Spurred by Jackson's passing and a subsequent resurgence of interest in gospel music, Franklin's 1972 album Amazing Grace sold more than 2 million units, becoming the best-selling gospel album at the time.

 A string of chart failures ended Franklin's relationship with Atlantic in 1979.
 The same year, her father was hospitalized after a burglary attempt in his home left him in a coma.
 As her popularity waned and her father's health declined, Franklin was also saddled with a massive bill from the IRS.
 A cameo in the film The Blues Brothers (1980) helped Franklin revive her flagging career.
 Performing "Think'' alongside comedians John Belushi and Dan Aykroyd exposed her to a new generation of R&B lovers, and she soon signed to Arista Records.
 Her new label released 1982's Jump To It, an album that enjoyed huge success on the R&B charts and earned Franklin a Grammy nomination.
 Two years later, she endured a divorce from Turman as well as the death of her father.

-In 1985, Aretha released another smash-hit album.
+In 1985, Franklin released another smash-hit album.
 The polished pop record Who's Zoomin' Who? featured the single "Freeway of Love," as well as a collaboration with the popular rock band the Eurythmics.
 The record became Aretha's biggest-selling album yet.
 Her follow-up album, 1986's Aretha, also went gold, and the George Michael duet "I Knew You Were Waiting (For Me)'' hit No. 1 on the pop charts.
-The next year, Franklin's induction into the Rock and Roll Hall of Fame marked the first time a woman had ever been awarded such an honor.
-The same year, the University of Detroit credited her with an honorary doctorate.

 Included In These Groups